2011 Italian Open – Men's singles

 Novak Djokovic defeated two-time defending champion Rafael Nadal in the final, 6–4, 6–4 to win the men's singles tennis title at the 2011 Italian Open.
 With the win, Djokovic logged his 39th consecutive match win, and extended his unbeaten streak in the 2011 season to 37–0.
+The final was a rematch of the 2009 final, won by Nadal.

 Seeds

 The top eight seeds received a bye into the second round.